Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 12th in MLB.

-- The Angels' 4.22 team ERA ranks 16th among all league pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 16th among all league pitching staffs.

+- Angels pitchers combine to allow 78 total home runs at a rate of 1.1 per game (to rank 17th in the league).

+- The Angels are sending Ohtani (5-2) to the mound for his eighth start of the season.
+He is 5-2 with a 3.43 ERA and 102 strikeouts in 76 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.